theAvoidact.com

 One additional deadline merits attention in the construction context.
 Workers' Compensation Law § 11 normally bars Labor Law actions directly against employers, but an exception applies where the injured worker suffered a "grave injury" as defined by the statute.
 In those cases, the GC may have a viable third-party claim against the sub-employer even where no separate contractual indemnification claim exists.

-Under the AVOID Act, the employer exception provides a 120-day window from the later of: when the grave injury status becomes known, or when the employer's identity is discovered.
-For construction defendants managing complex projects with numerous subs and sub-subs, the employer's identity may not be clear from the outset.
-Preserving the right to invoke this exception requires documenting when each relevant fact became known, so that the 120-day clock can be measured accurately.
+Under CPLR § 1007(e), the employer exception provides 90 days from the later of: when the employer's identity becomes known, or when the defendant knows or should know the plaintiff sustained a grave injury.
+For construction defendants managing complex projects with numerous subs, the employer's identity may not be clear from the outset.
+Preserving the right to invoke this exception requires documenting when each relevant fact became known, so that the 90-day window can be measured accurately.

-Use the deadline calculator to run the employer exception scenario alongside contractual and non-contractual claims.
-Where multiple claim types exist against the same third party, the most favorable deadline controls, but only if the complaint is filed in time.
+Use the deadline calculator to run the employer exception scenario.
+Where multiple theories exist against the same third party, all viable claims should be included in a single timely complaint.

 For an overview of how the AVOID Act affects the broader industry landscape, see the industry impact hub.